Exponential local energy decay of solutions to the wave equation with $L^\infty$ electric and magnetic potentials: Resolvent bounds for the free resolvent

-To prove the bound (\ref{eq:C.5}) for $|\lambda|\ge\delta$ we will follow \cite{kn:B2} where (\ref{eq:C.5}) with $\ell=0$ is proved for compactly supported $\mu$ (see Proposition 2.1 of \cite{kn:B2}).
-The proof in our case is the same but we will sketch the main points for the sake of completeness.
+To prove the bound (\ref{eq:C.5}) in the other cases we will follow \cite{kn:B2} where (\ref{eq:C.5}) with $\alpha=\beta=0$ is proved for compactly supported $\mu$ (see Proposition 2.1 of \cite{kn:B2}).
+When $\mu$ decays exponentially the proof is the same but we will sketch the main points for the sake of completeness.
 It is based on the formula

 where $\mathbb{S}^{d-1}$ denotes the unit sphere in $\mathbb{R}^d$.
 From (\ref{eq:C.10}) we get the formula

 for any muli-index $\alpha$, where

 is the operator with kernel